 No parking areas shall be constructed within 50 feet of the MHWE.

-Fiag lots shall meet minimum lake frontage (250 feet) and lot area (two acre) requirements.
+Flag lots shall meet minimum lake frontage (250 feet) and lot area (two acre) requirements.
 Lot area excludes the pole.
 The pole shall connect to the road, not the lake.
 Non-lakeshore flag lots shall meet minimum lot area (five acres) excluding the pole.
-See Article XX, Design Standards, 5 212-130.
+See Article XX, Design Standards, § 212-130.

 The above notwithstanding, in the case of a lot with frontage on the lake, accessory uses such as pump houses, docks, boat ramps and boat hoists typically associated with water-oriented recreational pursuits are permitted within the front yard setback area fronting on the lake; provided, however, that they are located outside of the required side yard setback areas and conform to the regulations or permits of the United States or New York State.

-For the purposes of cluster development on a lakeshore lot, one dwelling unit will be allowed per 150 feet of lake frontage.
+For the purposes of cluster development on a lake front lot, one dwelling unit will be allowed per 150 feet of lake frontage.